JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

   7.238336 seconds (26.50 M allocations: 1.338 GiB, 7.88% gc time)
 ```

-Because so much got invalidated by loading SIMD, Julia had to recompile many methods before it could once again produce a plot, so that in terms of time it was almost as expensive as the first usage.
+Because so much got invalidated by loading SIMD, Julia had to recompile many methods before it could once again produce a plot, so that "time to second plot" was nearly as bad as "time to first plot."
-The size of the effect is strongly dependent on the particular packages and tasks,
-and this particular example is already fixed on Julia 1.6.

 This doesn't just affect plotting or packages.
 For example, loading packages could transiently make the REPL, the next Pkg update, or the next call to a distributed worker lag for several seconds.

 You can minimize some of the costs of invalidation by loading all packages at the outset--if all invalidations happen before you start compiling very much code, then the first compilation already takes the full suite of methods into account.

-On versions of Julia prior to 1.5 and 1.6, package load time was substantially increased by invalidation.
+On versions of Julia prior to 1.5 and especially 1.6, package load time was substantially increased by invalidation.
 Especially on Julia 1.6, invalidation only rarely affects package load times,
-largely because Pkg and the loading code have been made reasonably resistant to invalidation using some of the strategies described below.
+largely because Pkg and the loading code have been made more resistant to invalidation.

 ## Can and should this be fixed?